kohkimakimoto/cofu/docs/resources_resource.md

 `resource` evaluates a recipe file in the independent context, whereas `include_recipe` evaluates a recipe file in the same context that loads it.

+`resource` also loads a recipe under the `resources` directory if it exists.

 ## Actions

 * `run`: Run the recipe (default).